Lotfullah21/react/02-hooks/08-lowerState/README.md

 #### lower the state

-move all the parent logic to a different component, or in another word move the logic that cause unnecessary re-rendering.
+move all the parent logics to a different component, or in another word move the logic that cause unnecessary re-rendering.

 ```js
 import { useState } from "react";